stanford-oval/cs224v-fall2021/hw3/README.md

 not visible, either in the sentence or in the portion of the context visible to the NLU/NLG.

 Then you can train...

+## Part 3: Evaluation
+Follow the same steps in Part 1 (replace `baseline` to the model name of your new model, `1` by default) to run your agent with the new model.

+Test it with the same dialogs failed in Part 1.
+Is it working now?
+Try some more dialogs.
+How does your new model perform?